cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 CFR and its variants are have been the most common approach used in the ACPC recently.
 It was first seen in 2007 with Zinkevich and the University of Alberta CPRG, using imperfect recall abstraction.
-CFR was used in 2/11 agents in 2012, 5/12 in 2013, 10/12 in 2014 (there was no competition in 2015 and the details of the competitors for the 2016 competition have not been released, except for the winners).
+CFR was used in 2/11 agents in 2012, 5/12 in 2013, 10/12 in 2014 (there was no competition in 2015 and the details of the competitors for more recent competition have not been released, except for the winners).
 In 2013, 2014, and 2016, the top three agents in the bankroll and instant run-off competitions all used some form of CFR.